ChrisVelasco0312/poc-component-library/proof-of-concept.md

 ### **Critical Issues Fixed in This Guide:**

+1. **Centralized Documentation Strategy:** Stories live in docs app, not component packages
-1. **ESLint v9 Flat Config:** Modern ESLint requires the new flat config format, not .eslintrc
+2. **ESLint v9 Flat Config:** Modern ESLint requires the new flat config format, not .eslintrc
-2. **Turborepo Version Compatibility:** Use `tasks` instead of `pipeline`, add `packageManager` field
+3. **Turborepo Version Compatibility:** Use `tasks` instead of `pipeline`, add `packageManager` field
-3. **TypeScript JSX Configuration:** Explicit JSX configuration needed to avoid compilation errors
+4. **TypeScript JSX Configuration:** Explicit JSX configuration needed to avoid compilation errors
-4. **Storybook Story Conflicts:** Don't install @storybook/react in component packages
+5. **Workspace Configuration:** Proper workspace paths for nested component packages
-5. **Git Configuration:** Always create .gitignore before committing and configure git user
+6. **Git Configuration:** Always create .gitignore before committing and configure git user
-6. **Module Type:** Add `"type": "module"` for ESM compatibility
+7. **Module Type:** Add `"type": "module"` for ESM compatibility
-7. **Path Resolution:** Use relative paths in vite.config.ts to avoid module resolution issues
+8. **Path Resolution:** Use relative paths in vite.config.ts to avoid module resolution issues

+### **Documentation Architecture Benefits:**

+1. **Separation of Concerns:** Components focus purely on functionality
+2. **Centralized Maintenance:** All documentation updates in one place
+3. **Better Organization:** Consistent patterns across all component documentation
+4. **Easier Onboarding:** Single source of truth for component usage
+5. **Scalability:** Easy to add new components without duplicating documentation setup

 ### **Essential Dependencies Not Mentioned in Original Guide:**
 - `@types/react` - Required for TypeScript React development
 - `@types/node` - Required for Node.js types in build tools
 - All ESLint related packages and configuration
+- Proper workspace path configuration for nested components

 Congratulations!
-You have successfully completed the entire lifecycle: building, documenting, linting, publishing, and consuming a component from a private library.
-You can now repeat the component creation process for additional components like `Input` and use tools like **Changesets** to automate the versioning and publishing process.
+You have successfully completed the entire lifecycle: building, documenting, linting, publishing, and consuming a component from a private library with centralized documentation.
+You can now repeat the component creation process for additional components and easily document them all in your centralized docs app.